The Subtle Body: An Encyclopedia of Your Energetic Anatomy

-The book is also peppered with insets which explain in greater detail or provide new information.
-The bibliography too is excellent and I found myself highlighting some it for further consideration.
+The book is also peppered with insets that explain in greater detail or provide new information.
+The bibliography too is excellent and I found myself highlighting some of it for further consideration.

-Dale adds another welcome element and that is an attempt at unifying the various traditions and scientific data into a workable whole, and succeeds considering the long history of traditions and data.
+Dale adds another welcome element and that is an attempt at unifying the various traditions and scientific data into a workable whole and succeeds in this considering the long history of traditions and knowledge.
 The reader and practitioner can also draw their own conclusions and integrate accordingly.

 The final part of the book is a compendium of energy practices.
-Keyword here is ‘compendium.’
-There is a disclaimer at the beginning of the book that it does not in any way replace proper, professional training and rightly so.
+The keyword here is ‘compendium.’
+There is a disclaimer at the beginning of the book that it does not in any way replace proper, professional training, and rightly so.

 I do have a couple of small bones to pick with the author, say about the size of phalanges (bones in the hands and feet.)
 One is the omission of any information on the Hara as an extensive understanding of the human energetic makeup.
 This is especially puzzling since Shiatsu is included, and the fact that Hara is a complete alternative understanding to the chakra model.

 The other bone is regarding the section on Reiki.
 Admittedly this is part of the compendium at the end, so space is limited.
 Exactly for that reason, I wish Reiki was included with its full truth in light of the research that has surfaced in the last decade or so as to its origins and its founder’s biography.
-It was saddening to see the Reiki ‘symbols’ also published and not so accurately.
-You can read why this is unwise and unhelpful here.
+It was saddening to see the Reiki ‘symbols’ also published and not very accurately.

-In its sheer scale and depth this is a volume that every spiritual and healing practitioner can without reservation add to their library and keep close at hand.
-I heartily endorse and heartily recommend it.
+In its sheer scale and depth, this is a volume that every spiritual and healing practitioner can without reservation add to their library and keep close at hand.
+I heartily endorse and recommend it.